 When Can an Affidavit of Heirship Be Used?

-When an individual dies without a will, an affidavit of heirship may be the best option for transferring title.
+When an individual dies under these conditions, an affidavit of heirship may be the best option for transferring title.
 This is providing that the deceased was the sole owner of the property and that the deed made no specific reference to its distribution upon death, such as joint tenancy with the right of survivorship language.
 In this case, as heirship property, real estate can then be legally passed on to the heirs of the deceased or sold.

 Who Can File an Affidavit of Heirship?

-An affidavit of heirship must be executed by someone with personal knowledge of the deceased party’s family and marital history.
-It must be made under oath and signed before two witnesses and a notary.
+An affidavit of heirship must be executed by TWO DISINTERESTED WITNESSES with personal knowledge of the deceased party’s family and marital history.
+It must be made under oath and signed before a notary.
+In this case, “disinterested” means that the witness will not benefit financially from the estate.

 Once heirs are established, a deed transfer can be made to the heirs named in the affidavit or to someone who is purchasing the property.
 Both the affidavit and the new deed will be recorded in the county property records where the real estate is located, and the new ownership is established.